Not why the addiction but why the pain.Dr. Gabor Maté, Physician and Addiction Expert

 If we ignore our emotions, we will spiral downward and be forced to meet them with a face plant.

 Here’s a common example of coping with emotional discomfort with distraction.

-I’m feeling like crap so I’ll open up a shopping app and buy something that delights me.
-As a result, this action will give my brain a dopamine hit (aka. pleasure and reward chemical secreted in the brain).
+I’m feeling like crap, so I’ll open up a shopping app and buy something that delights me.
+As a result, this action will give my brain a dopamine hit (aka the pleasure and reward chemical secreted in the brain).
 Right away, I will feel some relief, and I don’t feel as crappy as I did just a few minutes ago.

 On the surface, this doesn’t seem to be that destructive.
 However, when we repeat this behavior dozens, hundreds, and thousands of times, we reshape our brain to believe a few things:

 - Shopping makes me feel whole